canonical/lxd/doc/network-zones.md

 network.nat         | bool       | no       | true    | Whether to generate records for NAT-ed subnets

 Additionally the `user.` key namespace is also supported for user-provided free-form key/value.

+This is controlled through `dns.zone.forward`, `dns.zone.reverse.ipv4` and `dns.zone.reverse.ipv6` in network configuration.

+Zones belong to projects and are tied to the `networks` features of projects.
+It is possible to restrict projects to specific domains and sub-domains through the `restricted.networks.zones` project configuration key.

 ## Custom records
 It's possible to add additional records to a zone.